robstave/Meowcards/cards/go/go-qz2-a.md

 What is the main advantage of Go's garbage collector design?

-A) It never runs during program execution
+- A. It never runs during program execution
-B) Low-latency, concurrent collection with minimal stop-the-world pauses
+- B. Low-latency, concurrent collection with minimal stop-the-world pauses
-C) It requires manual memory management
+- C. It requires manual memory management
-D) It only works with pointers
+- D. It only works with pointers

 ### Back

-**B) Low-latency, concurrent collection with minimal stop-the-world pauses**
+**B. Low-latency, concurrent collection with minimal stop-the-world pauses**

 Go's GC is designed for low-latency applications, running concurrently with the program and minimizing pause times, typically under 1ms.